 On November 27, 2006 Glen became the member of Parliament for London North Centre – a position he held for almost 5 years.
 During that time he was the Official Critic for International Cooperation in the shadow cabinet and worked with the likes of Tony Blair, Paul Martin, Senator Romeo Dallaire, and numerous non-governmental organizations on African issues.

 Glen presently continues his work as the co-volunteer director of the London Food Bank and the executive director of Canadian Aid for Southern Sudan.
-He sits on the board of the London Community Foundation, Emerging Leaders London, Wesley-Knox United Church, and was co-chair of a special campaign to assist My Sisters Place.
+He sits on the board of the London Community Foundation, and recently served on the Mayor’s Advisory Panel on Poverty.
 He and his family are presently undertaking the construction of a secondary school as a means of providing a solid base for education in the Aweil East region of the Republic of South Sudan.

 Glen has authored numerous books over the years, including: